TRedzepagic/compositelogger/README.md

 It will import my "logs" helper (and everything else) outside of $GOPATH.

 NOTE: Database is named "LOGGER" on mysql server, table is named "LOGS". (root@localhost) on my end.

+If you have trouble (First time creating DB) with accessing the root account you can try :

+"ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';"

+inside the mysql shell.